Skip to content

 Organizing devices by risk profile makes policy management tractable as your device inventory grows:

-Tier 2 — Moderate-risk: Diagnostic and imaging devices (MRI, CT, ultrasound, X-ray).
-Communication restricted to the Picture Archiving and Communication System (PACS), Radiology Information System (RIS), and vendor support channels over monitored sessions.
+• Tier 2 — Moderate-risk: Diagnostic and imaging devices (MRI, CT, ultrasound, X-ray).
+Communication restricted to the PACS, RIS, and vendor support channels over monitored sessions.

 Segmentation must be validated through regular penetration testing and firewall rule audits.
 A rule set that was accurate at deployment becomes porous as devices are added and network changes accumulate.
-Ensuring clinical staff understand their role in maintaining these boundaries is equally important.
+For organizations evaluating zero trust architectures as an extension of segmentation, our analysis of zero trust and secure data movement covers how that model applies to constrained devices that cannot run standard endpoint agents.

 Managing Vendor and Third-Party Access to Medical Devices

 Every vendor that connects to your medical device network — whether for remote diagnostics, software updates, or biomedical maintenance — extends your attack surface.
-Third-party access is one of the most frequent entry points in healthcare breaches, and medical device vendors are often granted broad, persistent access that is inadequately monitored.
+Third-party access is one of the most frequent entry points in healthcare breaches, and medical device vendors are often granted broad, persistent access that receives inadequate oversight.

 Incident Response When a Medical Device Is Compromised

-The first decision point is containment without disruption.
+The first decision point is containment without clinical disruption.
 Isolating a network segment hosting infusion pumps requires coordination with nursing staff and pharmacy to confirm patients are not immediately affected.
-Device-specific playbooks should define who has clinical authority to approve isolation, what the manual or alternate-device workaround is, and how long that workaround can be safely maintained before clinical risk escalates.
+Device-specific playbooks should define who has clinical authority to approve isolation, what the manual or alternate-device workaround is, and how long that workaround can be safely maintained before clinical risk escalates beyond acceptable limits.

 Get a Medical Device Security Assessment